jonaswaller/leo-collab/tentative-gameplan.md

 Key difference from before: I now understand you need to parse clobTokenIds from Gamma API to get the actual token IDs for order placement.
 This is the missing link between your discovery phase and order execution.
 Without token IDs, you can't place orders.
 Period.

 Sound good?

+# TO-ADD
+* ADAPTIVE MARGINS FOR GAMES A WEEK OUT BECAUSE WE'RE LESS SURE OF THE PRICE